Friday, November 29, 2024

 -------------------------------------------------------------------------------

 Alicia impressed herself with her bravery, despite having attacked from behind.
 The dentist's slow, deliberate about-face was either a power play or an attempt at one.
-After far too long, the young woman saw enough of her boss's face to read his expression.
-She didn't like the look of those creases.
-"Why do you need next Friday off?" he asked, deadpan.
-Sip.
+After far too long, Alicia saw her boss's expression, and she didn't like the look of those creases.

 Alicia furrowed her eyebrows.
 "Are you allowed to ask me that?"